ghpalmer/100-days-of-code/log.md

 **Thoughts:** This log is a couple days late.
 Took the weekend off and completely forgot what I did.
 I gotta work on that and make sure I keep this consistent even on weekends.

+### Day 11: July 20th, 2020

+**Today's Progress**: Positioning

+**Thoughts:** I’m going so slow through these courses.
+It took me 30 minutes to finish one lesson on CSS Positioning cause I kept getting confused on relative and absolute CSS positioning.
+Guess I’ll just add that to the list of stuff I need to learn more about

+### Day 16: July 27th, 2020

+**Thoughts:** Haven’t given a status update in a minute.
+Still been coding everyday (except this weekend).
+That being said I’ve finally hit my first “fuck I’m stuck” moment.
+My webpage has a white space at the bottom.
+There is nothing but rage and confusion in my heart.

+### Day 17: July 29th, 2020

+**Thoughts:**  I FINISHED MY PORTFOLIO SITE.
+I'll be honest it looks better on desktop and I need to get better at responsive design BUT I DON'T CARE RIGHT NOW.
+LETS GOOOOOOOOOOOOO.

+### Day 18: July 30th, 2020

+**Thoughts:** Lecture heavy day today on UX and UI.
+Didn’t really code much so I’m probably gonna go through some freeCodeCamp lessons or work on a challenge from frontendmentor later tonight

+### Day 19: Aug 2nd, 2020

+**Thoughts:**  We back nerds.
+Finished the Web Design section of the course I'm working through.
+Also finished the Flexbox section of freeCodeCamp.
+I have no idea what I'm doing lol.
+I'm gonna take some time to research come of these concepts I'm struggling with

+ ### Day 20: Aug 4th, 2020

+**Today's Progress**: Flexbox

+**Thoughts:** Flexbox, so much flexbox.
+I finished the last section on CSS Grid in FCC and decided before I went to the challenges I'd learn more about Flexbox and grid.
+Focused on Flexbox today and did a lot of flexbox tutorials and games.
+Have I said Flexbox enough?

+### Day 21: Aug 5th, 2020

+**Today's Progress**: More Flexbox

+**Thoughts:** I'm going too slow on these flexbox tutorials.
+They're really helpful but I should be wrapping them up by now and I feel like I haven't really made enough progress.
+It is starting to make more sense though so maybe I'm going at the right pace